mhberro/mywebsite/content/project/football-analytics/index.md

 tags:
 - Demo
 - Deep Learning
-title: Football Analytics
+title: American Football Analytics
 ---

 # Problem Statement

-Football is well-known to be a team sport, requiring the skills of a wide variety of players and careful coordination of all teammates.
+American Football is well-known to be a team sport, requiring the skills of a wide variety of players and careful coordination of all teammates.
 The ultimate goal of the team is to win as many games as possible, hopefully becoming the top team in all of college football.
 But how do the stats associated with